Reading & Phonics

 Year One Phonics Screening Check:

-The phonics screening check is taken individually by all children in Year One in England, and is usually taken in June.
+The phonics screening check is taken individually by all children in Year One in England, and is usually taken in May/June.
 It is designed to give teachers and parents information on how our child is progressing in phonics.
 It will help to identify whether your child needs additional support at this stage so that they do not fall behind in this vital early reading skill.

 To find out more information about The Phonics Screening Check, click on the link below: